linmic/react-navigation-app-state-aware-focus-effect/README.md

 ## Background

-In React Native app development, there's a common use case where we would like to perform actions whenever the view is re-focused or re-surfaced from the background, e.g. re-fetching data to make sure it's up-to-date.
-This is often necessary for apps to display the information that accuracy can be critical, such as financial applications.
+In React Native app development, there's an everyday use case where we would like to perform actions whenever the view is re-focused or re-surfaced from the background, e.g., re-fetching data to make sure it's up-to-date.
+It is often necessary for apps to display the information that accuracy can be critical, such as financial applications.

-This hook could be useful for those applications that use [React Navigation](https://reactnavigation.org/) and have a similar need.
+This hook could be helpful for those applications that use [React Navigation](https://reactnavigation.org/) and have a similar need.

 ## Installation